Heat-related illness in infants and young children

 It’s important that you begin cooling down your child right away.
 Get them out of the heat and remove their clothes.
 Use a fan or spritz them with cool water.
 Offer them frequent sips of water.

-If you child is showing serious signs of a heat-related illness, like passing out or having a seizure, call 9-1-1.
+If you child is showing serious signs of a heat-related illness, call 9-1-1 or your local emergency number.

 What should I do if my child is dehydrated?